What is a Lemon?

 Generally speaking, it’s best to have an attorney represent you in your lemon law claim.
 While you don’t need a lemon law lawyer in order to file a claim, having one will significantly increase the chances of getting the settlement you deserve.
 Vehicle manufacturers have powerful legal teams that are adept at avoiding lemon law claims, and often only obey the law when they’re faced with the threat of a lawsuit by lemon law attorneys.
 When they are, they usually settle very quickly, since they know that the cost of going to court will be much higher.
 For these reasons, it’s in your best interest to have an advocate who knows the law and works on your behalf.

 Some states require that you go through arbitration before filing a lawsuit, while others mandate it only if the manufacturer’s arbitration process is certified, and still others leave the question of entering arbitration up to the consumer.
 In addition, you are not necessarily bound by the decision of the arbitrator.
 Even if you decide to enter arbitration, it is a good idea to have legal representation.

-A good Lemon Law lawyer will work on your behalf to get the compensation to which you’re entitled typically in the form of a settlement.
-Your Lemon Law attorney should conduct a thorough investigation of your vehicle’s repair history, then present the manufacturer with a statement outlining your case and demanding full recovery.
-More often than not, the manufacturer will settle; if not, though, your Lemon Law attorney should be prepared to sue the manufacturer or enter into arbitration.
+A good lemon law lawyer will work on your behalf to get the compensation to which you’re entitled, typically in the form of a settlement.
+Your lemon law attorney conducts a thorough investigation of your vehicle’s repair history, then presents the manufacturer with a statement outlining your case and demanding full recovery.
+More often than not, the manufacturer will settle; if not, though, your lemon law attorney should be prepared to sue the manufacturer or enter into arbitration.

 Turn your Lemon into Champagne